nathanieldchu/ubuild_CCF/join.md

     the most sustainable ingredients around.</p><p><strong>Our core values</strong>
     are:</p><p><strong>Give a shit</strong>.
-Care about what you do, care about how you do it, care about the people you do it with, and care about the planet and everything else that brought you here in the first place.</p><p><strong>Log growth</strong>.
+Care about what you do, care about how you do it, care about the people you do it with, and care about the planet and everything else that brought you here in the first place.</p><p><strong>Think on evolutionary timescales</strong>.
+Most bad things result from short-term thinking.
+    Climate change, war, all-you-can-eat Indian buffet.
+But life is a long-term game, so be honest, be humble, and don’t be an asshole.</p><p><strong>Stay hungry</strong>.
+    Always seek discomfort and growth.
 To make a future world better than the present, make your present self better than your past.
-Challenge yourself to change.
-Invest in the person you want remembered.
-    Don’t compare yourself with others, but with who you were yesterday.</p><p><strong>Empower others</strong>.
-Seek your success by helping others achieve theirs.
-On your deathbed, what will you remember: learning to ride a bike or teaching your kid to ride a bike?
-By helping others, you achieve missions greater than yourself and feel the joy of being proud instead of pompous.</p><p><strong>Treat feedback as a gift</strong>.
-    Ideas, critiques, questions, and feelings are the most valuable things you will ever give or get.
-Give them thoughtfully and receive them gratefully.</p><p><strong>Savor every bite</strong>.
-Have fun and take care of yourself.
+Don’t compare yourself with others but with who you were yesterday.</p><p><strong>Make meaning through others</strong>.
+    Look, we all fantasize about abandoning the world for a hut in the woods.
+But in life, the most meaningful things are experienced with others, and the biggest problems aren’t solved alone.
+Trust others, and they will trust you; understand others, and you will understand yourself; work with others on big problems, and wake up with a purpose.<br><strong>Savor every bite.</strong> Have fun and take care of yourself.
+Sometimes even the end of civilization isn’t that serious.
 You have one life; bask in it.</p>"
 - template: detail-content
   block: text-1
   headline: The Process